johnrapp/novasoftware-schedule-parser/README.md

 The same process described in the process and implemented in this project powers the schedule viewing application [vgy.rocks/schema](http://vgy.rocks/schema) for Värmdö Gymnasium.
 The repository for this application may be found [here](https://github.com/johnrapp/schedule-parser/).

 ## License
-GNU General Public License v3.0, see [LICENCE](https://github.com/johnrapp/novasoftware-schedule-parser/blob/master/LICENSE)
+GNU General Public License v3.0